p1xel8ted/DarkestDungeon2/README.md

 - Re-enables the Config button on the main screen in the top left.
 - Removes Feedback/Mailinglist/Credits buttons.

+- Skip intros is work in progress.
+It's tied to asset loading and so on.

 ## Installation

 - Grab the latest release of Darkest Dungeon 2 Ultra-wide Fix from [here.](https://github.com/p1xel8ted/DarkestDungeon2/releases)